 The most important reason behind a decision is an example of the foremost reason.

-- First in physical position or place: the foremost ranks of the advancing warriors.
+The foremost ranks of the advancing warriors.

-- In the front or first position: kept the idea foremost in her mind.
+Kept the idea foremost in her mind.

-- Alteration of Middle English formest, first, from Old English; see per1 in Indo-European roots.
+- Alteration of Middle English formest first from Old English per1 in Indo-European roots

-From Old English formest, fyrmest (“earliest, first, most prominent”), from Proto-Germanic *frumistaz, from the locative stem *fur-, fr- + the superlative suffix *-umistaz.
+- From Old English formest, fyrmest (“earliest, first, most prominent”), from Proto-Germanic *frumistaz, from the locative stem *fur-, fr- + the superlative suffix *-umistaz.
 The suffix *-umistaz was a compound suffix, created from the rarer comparative suffix *-umô (as in Old English fruma) + the regular superlative suffix *-istaz (English -est).
 Cognate with Old Frisian formest, Gothic (frumists).
 See for, first and Old English fruma for more.